Number of Jobs

 |This Job is Ranked in|

-|The 100 Best Jobs||#25|
+|The 100 Best Jobs||#55|

-A medical secretary might be the first person you see upon arriving for your doctor’s appointment.
-Or, these secretaries might work feverishly behind the scenes at your local clinic—ensuring your shot records are in order, scanning your insurance card, collecting your co-payments, and checking you in for an appointment.
-But even more than that, medical secretaries assist with medical reports, take medical histories, arrange hospitalization, and order surgical or medical supplies—tasks general office receptionists typically don’t complete.
-In short, medical secretaries manage the ebb and flow of patients daily—a task that can be very hectic and fast-paced.
-"My responsibilities are to make sure our clinic schedules appropriately for our 12 providers, and it can be extremely busy.
-On an average Monday, we answer up to 500-plus phone calls,” says Ruth Scott, support and reception team leader at Medical Associates of Northern New Mexico.
+Medical secretaries manage the daily ebb and flow of patients through a doctor’s office.
+Whether they greet you upon arrival or work behind the scenes – ensuring shot records are in order, scanning insurance cards and collecting copayments – these professionals manage a fast-paced and often hectic environment.
+Medical secretaries may also assist with medical reports, take medical histories, arrange hospitalization and order surgical or medical supplies – in addition to answering phones and directing patients.
+“On an average Monday, we answer up to 500-plus phone calls,” says Ruth Scott, support and reception team leader at Medical Associates of Northern New Mexico.
 “At any given time, we have six to eight receptionists on the phone, checking people in and out.
 We can see up to 134 patients-plus a day.”
-Medical secretaries often work at outpatient care centers and offices of other health practitioners, but others work in physicians’ offices and hospitals.
+Medical secretaries may work at outpatient care centers, in physicians’ offices and hospitals or in the offices of other health practitioners, such as chiropractors or optometrists.

-|Upward Mobility||Above Average|
+|Upward Mobility||good Above Average|

-Last updated by Jessica Harper.
+Last updated by Katy Marquardt.